 However, if you’re serious about creating an e-commerce store, one that may eventually become your main income, then Shopify is the choice for you.
 You’ll reach your goal of having a website quicker.
 Then you will have more time to build up your customer base through marketing.

 There are some other big players in the E-Commerce website-building world, including Magento, BigCommerce, OpenCart and Wix.
-These have plenty of reviews and comparisons online but we’ve we don’t use them.
-We find Shopify and WooCommerce the two best solutions for small UK businesses.
+These have plenty of reviews and comparisons online but I don’t use them.
+I find Shopify and WooCommerce the two best solutions for small UK businesses.